MaiaBetancourt/ReadMeGenerator/README.md

   # Project Title: ReadMe

   ## Brief Description:
-  This app generates a proper read me file using the command line based on the users input.
+  This app generates a readme entirely using the command line based on the users input.

   ## Table of Contents:
-  This app contains a title, installation, tests, contributors, usage, and a license.
+  This app contains a title, installation, test, contributors, usage, and a license.
   - [title](#title)
   - [installation](#installation)
   - [tests](#tests)